 Colin Wood's watercolour painting "Larkin on TV" won the favourite picture at the exhibition, as voted by the public.
 Colin sold the picture, which is shown here, during the exhibition.

 Second place was also taken by Colin, with his atmospheric painting "The Edge of All Things".
 This painting is currently on show at the Quince Cottage Gallery.
-Also showing is Colin's "No Birds" which has been selected for the Mall Galleries exhibition (see our News page for more details).
+Another of Colin's evocative watercolours, entitled "No Birds", has been selected and is currently showing at the Mall Galleries R.I.
+Watercolours exhibition (see News page for more details).

 RAILINGS EXHIBITION 2024